TheJacksonLaboratory/diachromatic/docs/count.rst

 BAM file with unique valid pairs
 --------------------------------

 The second required input file contains the unique valid mapped read pairs in BAM format.
-If this file was generated using Diachromatic with the :ref:`align <rstalign>` subcommand, nothing has to be done or taken care of.
+If this file was generated using Diachromatic with the align subcommand, nothing has to be done or taken care of.
 If the BAM file was produced in a different way, make sure that the two reads of any given pair occur consecutively.
 Furthermore, make sure that duplicates were previously removed.

 ..
 Simple and twisted read pairs and counts of directed interaction